-- An IP address from the range you have defined - Subnet mask - Gateway IP address (the router's LAN IP address) - Primary DNS server (if you entered a primary DNS address in the Internet Setup screen; otherwise, the router's LAN IP address) - Secondary DNS server (if you entered a secondary DNS address in the Internet Setup screen)
+- An IP address from the range that you have defined - Subnet mask - Gateway IP address (the router's LAN IP address) - DNS server IP address (the router's LAN IP address)

 To use another device on your network as the DHCP server, or to manually configure the network settings of all of your computers, clear the Use Router as DHCP Server check box and click Apply.
 Otherwise, leave this check box selected.
 If this service is not enabled and no other DHCP server is available on your network, you need to set your computers' IP addresses manually or they will not access the router.